zacck-zz/ElixirBasics/src/processes/notes.md

 send pid, :message
 ```

+The `send` function takes a pid as it's first argument and any Elixir datatype as it second argument.

 **Sending Message**
-Every BEAM process has a mailbox that recieves messages and stores then till they are handled.
+Every BEAM process has a mailbox that recieves messages and stored then till they are handled.

 You can use the `receive` macro to get messages out of these mailboxes